The Traditional Library

 Fundamentals of Procedural Law by Adam J. McKee

-Many good libraries have a legal section that will contain many of these materials.
-They will not, however, be as comprehensive as a law library.
-Many university libraries are part of the Federal Depository Library Program (FDLP), which is a government program created to make U.S. federal government publications available to the public at no cost.
-As of June 2008, there were 1,252 depository libraries in the United States and its territories.
-Because the official versions of United States Reports and the United States Code are government documents, they can be found in these libraries.
-Of course, most of these documents are also available for free online.
+While most public libraries won’t match a law library’s comprehensiveness, many carry a decent legal section.
+Furthermore, university libraries often participate in the Federal Depository Library Program (FDLP), a government initiative to provide public access to U.S. federal government publications at no cost.
+As official versions of United States Reports and the United States Code are government documents, they can be found in these libraries.
+Today, most of these resources are also available online for free, offering accessible legal research materials to a broad audience.

 Modification History